bowdenk7/attach-container-blog/README.md

 }
 ```

-Now when you attach VS Code to your running container, you won't have to reopen your project folder.
+Now when you attach VS Code to your running container, you won't have to reopen your project folder each time.

 ## Next Steps